Give-n-Take: Bonus round

 The champion selected one of the four contestants' seats and had one chance to stop the arrow on it.
 Doing so awarded all prizes described in that day's main game, in addition to everything she had already won.

 Champions stayed on the show for a maximum of five days, or until they reached the $25,000 winnings limit that was in effect for CBS game shows at the time.

 Broadcast history

-Give-n-Take debuted on September 8, 1975, at 10:00 am Eastern (9:00 am Central/Mountain/Pacific), replacing the Nicholson-Muir series Spin-Off and facing NBC's popular Celebrity Sweepstakes (ABC did not program at 10:00 and had returned the 10:30 slot to its affiliates in 1969).
+Give-n-Take debuted on September 8, 1975, at 10:00 am Eastern (9:00 am Central/Mountain/Pacific), replacing the Nicholson-Muir series Spin-Off and facing NBC's Celebrity Sweepstakes (ABC did not program at 10:00 and had returned the 10:30 slot to its affiliates in 1969).

-The series moved to 4:00 pm (3:00 Central) on November 3, replacing Musical Chairs, where it struggled in the ratings for its last four weeks against the ailing soap Somerset on NBC and the short-lived revival of You Don't Say! on ABC.
-Give-n-Take was replaced by Tattletales on December 1 in a scheduling shuffle.
+The series moved to 4:00 pm (3:00 Central) on November 3, as a result to the expansion of The Price Is Right to sixty minutes, replacing Musical Chairs.
+It struggled in the ratings for its last four weeks against the soap Somerset on NBC and a revival of You Don't Say! on ABC.
+Give-n-Take was replaced by reruns of All in the Family on December 1, in a scheduling shuffle with Match Game '75 and Tattletales.